fbpx

 “The dual scourge of hunger and malnutrition will be truly vanquished not only when granaries are full, but also when people’s basic health needs are met and women are given their rightful role in societies.” –– Gro Harlem Brundtland

-We worked to articulate a set of concrete steps to making nutrition a development priority called the Framework for Scaling-Up Nutrition (SUN).
-The SUN Framework addresses the development and implementation of political, operational and financial tactics necessary to stop the cycle of malnutrition among women and children.
-This powerful NGO partnership “promotes targeted action and investment to improve nutrition for mothers and children in the 1,000 days between a woman’s pregnancy and her child’s second birthday when better nutrition can have a life-changing impact on a child’s future and help break the cycle of poverty.”
+We worked to articulate a set of concrete steps to prioritize nutrition development called the Framework for Scaling-Up Nutrition (SUN).
+SUN addresses the development and implementation of political, operational and financial tactics necessary to stop the cycle of malnutrition among women and children.

 WHAT WE DO

-- Educate on maternal and childhood health.
-We host tens of thousands of women at training workshops in which health care professionals explain the basics of nutrition for both children and mothers and the importance of pre- and postnatal care.
+• Educate on maternal and childhood health.
+We host tens of thousands of women at training workshops in which healthcare professionals explain the basics of nutrition for both children and mothers and the importance of pre- and postnatal care.

-- Monitor maternal and childhood health.
+• Monitor maternal and childhood health.
 Children enrolled in the epicenter nursery schools are guaranteed access to a full nutritious meal every day they are in attendance.
-Professionals at the adjacent epicenter health clinics oversee on-going child health and weight monitoring.
+Professionals at the adjacent epicenter health clinics oversee ongoing child health and weight monitoring.

 Related News